networknt/light-doc/content/en/service/oauth/architecture/_index.md

 ### In-Memory Data Grid

-Hazelcast is used as Data Grid across multiple services and the majority of operations won't hit database server for best performance.
+Hazelcast is used as a Data Grid across multiple services and the majority of operations won't hit database server for best performance.
 This also makes the database as a plugin so that persistence layer can be anything from SQL to NoSQL.

 ### Built-in Security